Do I really need bonds in my portfolio?

 Remember, in the beginning, savings rate is all that matters.
 Returns on your investment don’t matter until later.
 So, to learn how to use bonds when you are young, you will need to use them later!
 And, of course, why take downside risk until you can tolerate it?

 Bonds are complicated.
-There is duration and convexity, default and interest rate risk, coupon, etc. Who cares about that stuff?
-As long as you understand, do I really need bonds in my portfolio?
+Duration and convexity, default and interest rate risk, coupon, etc. Who cares about that stuff?
+As long as you understand, do I need bonds in my portfolio?

 Posted in Investments and tagged .